stfc/PSyclone/doc/user_guide/examples.rst

 Notice that now a warning is created for both kernels: ``init`` and ``update``.

+Support for checking arbitrary Fortran code is tracked as issue #2741.

 Example 6: PSy-layer Code Creation using PSyIR